Progress on the National Housing Strategy | A Place to Call Home

 Target: 14,800 units

-The Rental Construction Financing initiative provides low-cost funding to eligible borrowers during the riskiest phases of product development of rental apartments (construction through to stabilized operations).
+The Apartment Construction Loan Program (formerly called the Rental Construction Financing initiative) provides low-cost funding to eligible borrowers during the riskiest phases of product development of rental apartments (construction through to stabilized operations).
 The initiative focuses on standard rental apartment projects in Canada with general occupants where there is a need for additional rental housing supply.

 loans committed